-- 4.E.2) No more than ninety percent (90%) of the CM's fee shall be paid out prior to substantial completion / occupancy of the project.
-When COUNTY confirms that development of punch lists, review of Operating & Maintenance Manuals, submittal of record documents, has been satisfactorily completed by the CM, COUNTY will determine how and when the remaining lump sum fee is disbursed. - 4.E.3) Payments for COUNTY-approved Reimbursable Expenses as defined in Article 4.C. and Additional Services of the CM as defined in Article 4.D., will be made monthly upon request. - 4.E.4) An CM whose work is found deficient or fails to conform to the requirements set forth in the Agreement, is not entitled to further payments, until corrected to the satisfaction of COUNTY. - 4.E.4) a.
-Payments to the CM may be withheld for damages sustained by COUNTY due to error, omission, unauthorized changes or negligence on the part of the CM.
-COUNTY will notify the CM in writing of the alleged, specific damages and amounts involved, on a timely basis. - 4.E.5) Payments to the CM will not be withheld due to disputes between CONTRACTOR and COUNTY. - 4.E.6) If the project is suspended for more than three (3) months in whole or in part, the CM will be paid fees for services performed prior to receipt of written notice from COUNTY of the suspension, together with Reimbursable Expenses then due and reasonable expenses resulting from this suspension, as approved by COUNTY.
-If the project is resumed after being suspended for more than three (3) months, the CM's compensation will be subject to renegotiation.
+- 4.E.2) No more than ninety percent (90%) of the A/E's lump sum fee shall be paid out prior to substantial completion of the project.
+When COUNTY confirms that development of punch lists, review of Operating & Maintenance Manuals, submittal of record documents, has been satisfactorily completed by the A/E, COUNTY will determine how and when the remaining lump sum fee is disbursed. - 4.E.3) Payments for COUNTY-approved Reimbursable Expenses as defined in Article 4.C. and Additional Services of the A/E as defined in Article 4.D., will be made monthly upon request. - An A/E whose work is found deficient or fails to conform to the requirements set forth in the Agreement, is not entitled to further payments, until corrected to the satisfaction of COUNTY. - 4.E.4) a.
+Payments to the A/E may be withheld for damages sustained by COUNTY due to error, omission, unauthorized changes or negligence on the part of the A/E. COUNTY will notify the A/E in writing of the alleged, specific damages and amounts involved, on a timely basis. - 4.E.5) Payments to the A/E will not be withheld due to disputes between construction contractor(s) and COUNTY. - 4.E.6) If the project is suspended for more than three (3) months in whole or in part, the A/E will be paid fees for services performed prior to receipt of written notice from COUNTY of the suspension, together with Reimbursable Expenses then due and reasonable expenses resulting from this suspension, as approved by COUNTY.
+If the project is resumed after being suspended for more than three (3) months, the A/E's compensation will be subject to renegotiation.